guoziqi1275/CSE583_final_project/doc/Design_components.md

 	- Function 10: get user input: "least no. inds", "most no. inds", or graph ID, and pass the corresponding graph ID to Function 3
 	- Function 3: call Jaal

+[comment]: # Maybe not doing this component for now...
-- Component 6: Export all possible graphs (in the format of adjacency matrix).
-Input: file directory, list from component 4.
+[comment]: # - Component 6: Export all possible graphs (in the format of adjacency matrix). [comment]: # Input: file directory, list from component 4.
 Output: lots of csv files.
-	- Interactive 4: a pop-up window to let user decide where to store all the matrices
+[comment]: # 	- Interactive 4: a pop-up window to let user decide where to store all the matrices
-	- Function 9: covert adjacency list back to matrix
+[comment]: # 	- Function 9: covert adjacency list back to matrix
-	- Function 11: write out all matrices one by one to csv
+[comment]: # 	- Function 11: write out all matrices one by one to csv

 # Interactions to complete use cases
+1. Network visualization

+- Component 1
+- Component 2
+- Component 3

+2. Individual counts

+- Component 1
+- Component 2
+- Component 4
+- Component 5

+3. Individual count - minimum case

+- Component 1
+- Component 2
+- Component 4
+- Component 5

 # Plan

+ 1. All functions needed (try to improve complexity, now we have O(2^(n^2))...) - Week 10
+ 2. Connect our package to streamlit - Week 10
+ 3. Make our package downloadable/installable via github, pip, or conda - Week 11
+ 4. Fully connect our package to streamlit webapp - Week 11
+ 5. Full documentation of function usage, tutorial, citations, environments - Week 12 before ddl